elmezouri/recloudstream.github.io/users/index.md

 ### What are the risks in practice?
 Basically none.
 The content is hosted by the "providers", and if you don't distribute the content yourself, you are pretty much safe

-A lot of misleading articles online try to scare people into buying a vpn subscription when the authors are earning a big commission (sometimes 100% of the vpn subscription).
+A lot of misleading articles online try to scare people into buying a VPN subscription when the authors are earning a big commission (sometimes 100% of the VPN subscription).
-VPN are useful for certain things but aren't a magical tool and most people don't need those
+VPNs are useful for certain things but aren't a magical tool and most people don't need those

 ## Features